qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/index.rst

 .. figure::  beta_group_significance.png
    :align:   center

-* **Beta Group Significance**: Determines whether groups of samples are significantly different from one another using a permutation-based statistical test
+* **Calculate beta group significance**: Determines whether groups of samples are significantly different from one another using a permutation-based statistical test
  * **Distance matrix** (required): Matrix of distances between pairs of samples
  * **Comparison Type** (required): Perform or not perform pairwise tests between all pairs of groups in addition to the test across all groups
  * **Metadata category** (required): Category from metadata file or artifact viewable as metadata